xnikitina/computer-forensics-lab/labs/lab1/README.md

 that have been deleted from a Windows system.

 ## 📝 Steps/Tasks

+**Note:** In this lab, we are considering that the footprint of the investigation is not a major issue.

-1. Turn on the Windows 11 and Windows Server 2022 virtual machines.
+1. Turn on the Windows 11.
-2. Copy sample files to **Forensic Disk (F:)** and delete with **Shift+Del**.
+2. Copy sample files, `Financial Statement Sample.pdf` and `Profit and Loss Statement Sample.xlsx` to some example folder and permanently delete them with **Shift+Del**.
+3. Create some other folder **Recovered Files**.
+(Recovered files or folders should ideally be saved to a different drive, such as an external USB device or cloud storage, rather than the original disk.)
-3. Install and run **EaseUS Data Recovery Wizard**.
+4. Install (if not) and run **EaseUS Data Recovery Wizard**.
-4. Scan disk (Quick + Advanced).
-5. Preview and recover deleted files.
+5. In the **Devices and Drives** section select path to folder with deleted sample files  and click **Search for lost Data**.
+6. Navigate to found deleted files `Financial Statement Sample.pdf` and `Profit and Loss Statement Sample.xlsx` and with right‑click select **Preview**.
+Note: Full preview is only available in the premium version.
+7. Select files in the preview and click **Recover**.
+8. In the **Browse for Folder** window, select the **Recovered Files** folder created earlier.
-6. Save recovered files to `Documents/Recovered Files`.
+9. Save recovered files to `Documents/Recovered Files`.
+10. A **Recover Complete** window appears → close it.
+11. Files are saved to `Documents\Recovered Files`.
+EaseUS auto‑creates sub‑folders:  `Recovered → Preview`.
+12. Navigate manually to:  `Documents\Recovered Files\Recovered\Preview`
-7. Verify recovery and folder structure.
+13. Verify recovery and folder structure.

-8. Document process and shut down VM.
+---

+## ✅ Outcome
+By completing this lab, you have:
+- Practiced recovering permanently deleted files.
+- Verified file integrity using EaseUS Data Recovery Wizard.
+- Documented the recovery process for forensic reporting.